 *When enrolling minors Parental Permission (rather than Consent), and Assent are required unless specifically waived by the IRB.

-Key information.
-The consent form (or consent process, if there is no consent form) must begin with a concise and focused presentation of the key information that is most likely to assist a prospective subject in understanding the reasons why one might or might not want to participate in the research.
-This part of the consent form or process must be organized in a way that facilitates comprehension.
+The consent form (or consent process, if there is no consent form) must begin with a concise and focused presentation of the key information that is most likely to assist a prospective subject in understanding the reasons why one might or might not want to participate in research.
+This part of the consent form or process must be organized in a way that facilitate comprehension.

 - A statement that the project is research and participation is voluntary

 - A summary of the research including Purpose, Duration, and List of Procedures.

 - Reasonable and foreseeable risks or discomforts

 You can build these elements into the beginning of your consent form, or opt to use the Cover Sheet/Consent Summary page (see Consent) which is already a requirement for more than minimal risk studies.

 This section should state the primary aim of the study.
 Please present a brief overview of the study, in lay language, in one or two sentences.